Why Are Black Cars So Hard To Wash and Keep Clean?

 Dirt

 Under the dirt category, I would put every kind of dirt you can imagine.
-Dust, bird droppings, bee feces, and other specks of dirt are some of the worst things when it comes to black car.
+Dust, bird droppings, bee feces, and other specks of dirt are some of the worst things when it comes to black cars.

 What’s the point?